Mehvix/notes/hugo/content/docs/cogsci-c100/perception.md

 > _Experimenter:_ Which house would you prefer to live in?<br>
 > _Patient:_ The left house.
 {{< /expand >}}
+---

 - **Capgras syndrome:** characterized by belief that family and/or friends are imposters
     - Damage to pathway between visual cortex and amygdala, which regulates emotions
     - Emotional “glow” that we normally feel around people we are close to is missing
     - Ramachandran argues that this emotional “glow” is, to a large extent, what gives us a sense of continuity in our relationships
+    - Classified as some kind of schizophrenia
 - **Functional blindness** (conversion disorder): unexplained vision loss with no organic basis
     - Cambodian women who had witnessed horrible war atrocities became either partially or wholly blind
+    - Impairs primarily body functions / processes
+        - Psychological defense mechanism
+- **Blindsight:** vision without awareness
 {{< columns >}}<!-- mathjax fix -->
-- **Blindsight:** vision without awareness
 - Blindness resulting from damage to visual cortex
 - When presented with various shapes like circles and square, or photos of faces of men and women, patient could not tell (or guess) what his eyes were gazing at
 - However, when shown pictures of people with angry or happy faces, he was able to guess the emotions expressed, at a rate far better than chance
 - Patients are also able to correctly “guess” the identity or location of particular objects
 - Patients report that they get a “gut” feeling that allows them to perform these tasks
-    - A second pathway of visual perception may account for this phenomenon
 <---><!-- mathjax fix -->
 > ![](/docs/cogsci-c100/perception/wander.png)
 > Blindsight patient was able to meander around all the clutter in a hallway that he was told was empty (Weiskrantz)
 {{< /columns >}}
+    - A second pathway of visual perception may account for this phenomenon

 ## Two pathways of visual perception